Vickers Wellington: Further development

 The Wellington Mk I was quickly superseded by improved variants.
 Improvements to the turrets and the strengthening of the undercarriage quickly resulted in the Wellington Mk IA.
+The Mk IA was specified to be based on the Merlin X engined Wellington Mk II design and was in theory to be able to be fitted with either Merlins or Pegasus but in practice only radials were fitted.
+The Mark IA was stressed to the Mark II 28,000 lb and had stronger undercarriage with larger wheels and Frazer-Nash turrets.

-According to Andrews, the IA model bore more similarities to the later Wellington Mk II than to its Mk I predecessor.
-Due to armament difficulties encountered that left the Wellington with weaker than intended defences, the Wellington Mk IB was proposed for trials but appears to have been unbuilt.
-Further development of various aspects of the aircraft, such as the hydraulics and electrical systems, along with a revision of the ventral turret gun, led to the Wellington Mk IC.
+Due to difficulties with performance of the Vickers turrets on the Mark I that left the Wellington with weaker than intended defences, production of Wellington Mk IB with Frazer Nash armament was proposed for trials but since the Frazer-Nash turrets were already being accepted for the Mark IA, the Mark IB may not have been built or if built re-designated as Mark IA.
+Further development of various aspects of the aircraft, using knowledge learned was incorporated into the airframe at Weybridge by executive decision.
+Redesigned hydraulics and 24 volt electrical systems, along with a replacement of the ventral turret gun with two beam machine guns (either .303 Vickers K, or Browning), was designated Wellington Mk IC and a Type number generated after the fact.

 In January 1938, design work on what would become the Wellington Mk II formally commenced.
 The principal change on this model was the adoption of the Merlin engine in place of the Pegasus XVIII; other modifications included hydraulic and oxygen system revisions along with the installation of cabin heating and an astrodome.
 On 3 March 1939, L4250, the prototype Mk II, performed its maiden flight; this had been delayed due to production delays of its Merlin X engines.
 Stability and balance problems were encountered during flight tests of the prototype, resulting in further changes such as the enlargement of the tailplane.
 By late 1939, the Mk II was capable of delivering superior performance to the Mk IC, such as higher cruising and top speeds, increased all-up weight or alternatively greater range and a raised ceiling.